Dancehall instrumental store

 Dancehall instrumentals for independent rappers, singers and content creators.
-Brought to you by BeatsbySV, a top selling producer on Airbit.
+Brought to you by BeatsbySV, a multi-platinum producer from the Netherlands.

 Jamaica is the homeland of the music genre dancehall.
 Cooling down from the very high temperatures in Jamaica, it’s no surprise that the Jamaican population likes to party.
 Reggae music gained a lot of popularity in the 60’s.
 In the late 1970’s, reggae evolved into multiple subgenres.
 One of the subgenres was dancehall.
 The genre got it’s name from DJ’s playing this new sound in a lot of dance halls.

 The main differences between reggae and dancehall instrumentals are the speed of the rhythms (or ”riddims”) and the DJ toasts.
 A toast is a rap by the DJ over the dancehall instrumental.
 These raps are a combination of talking and singing in the Jamaican Patois language (dialect version of English).

 Attitude and energy are the key ingredients of dancehall.
 This energy is not only found in the dancehall instrumentals, but also in the movements.
 Might be surprising, but the dancehall dance genre is not only about shaking your hips.
 The dancehall dance genre focuses on ”raw” and energetic moves.
 These dancemoves are mostly created spontaneously during dancehall street parties in Jamaica.
 Nowadays, lessons of dancehall are given all over the world.